milavdabgar/MPMC/Practicals/MPMC_Prgrams.md

 SJMP HERE ;keep getting data
 ```

 #### Example 10-5 Assume that the 8051 serial port is connected to the COM port of IBM PC, and on the PC, we are using the terminal.exe program to send and receive data serially.
 P1 and P2 of the 8051 are connected to LEDs and switches, respectively.
-Write an 8051 program to

-- #### (a) send to PC the message "We Are Ready"
-- #### (b) receive any data send by PC and put it on LEDs connected to P1, and
-- #### (c) get data on switches connected to P2 and send it to PC serially.
-- #### The program should perform part (a) once, but parts (b) and (c) continuously, use 4800 baud rate.
+Write an 8051 program to: (a) send to PC the message "We Are Ready". (b) receive any data send by PC and put it on LEDs connected to P1, and (c) get data on switches connected to P2 and send it to PC serially.
+The program should perform part (a) once, but parts (b) and (c) continuously, use 4800 baud rate.

-Solution:
+**Solution:**

 ```assembly
 ORG 0